North America’s Highest Mountains (Zenith Project 2013-2016)

 - Mt Logan (East Ridge) (evacuation 3,663m / 12,018ft) | Yukon, Canada (6.6.2014)

 Mt Logan (King’s Trench) (5,959m / 19,551ft) | Yukon, Canada (Summit 25.5.2016)

 - Pico Orizaba (5,636m / 18,491ft) | Transvolcanic Belt, Mexico (Summit 9.6.2013)

 Reaching the three highest mountains of North America spanned three years, from the volcanic tropics of Mexico to the glaciers of Alaska.

-Complete with its harsh ruggedness, bold peaks, infamously severe weather and resulting glaciation, the Alaska Range is arguably North America’s greatest mountain range and home to its highest peak, Denali.
+Complete with its harsh ruggedness, bold peaks, infamously severe weather and resulting glaciation, the Alaska Range is home to North America’s highest mountain, Denali.

 Six thousand kilometers south into the tropics lies Mexico’s Transvolcanic Belt and North America’s third highest peak, Pico Orizaba, a pleasant climb to a stunning crater at the summit.